Knowing what types of product returns your eCommerce store can offer is important in order to provide the right return solution for each customer.

 Customers may like your brand but not the product they received, and if they don’t want to take the time to pick out a new item right now, it can be helpful to offer store credit that they can use later.

-While this isn’t ideal since your customers aren’t obliged to take immediate action, it’s better for your brand than a refund since your customers can only use store credit with you, keeping them loyal to your store.
+While this isn’t ideal since your customers aren’t obliged to take immediate action, it’s better for your brand than a refund since your customers can only use store credit with your store, keeping them loyal to your store.
 The thing is, it works – 68% of customers who receive store credit buy again, according to ReturnGO data.

-Another option is to use store credit as an incentive, offering an additional 10-20% credit on returns to encourage customers to make use of their store credit.
+Something else you can do is use store credit as an incentive, offering an additional bonus credit to encourage customers to use specific return methods or other special offers.

-Although it can be easy to overlook warranties as a return type, handling a product warranty return is just like processing any other form of return.
+Although it can be easy to overlook warranties as a type of return, handling a product warranty claim is just like processing any other form of return.
 The main difference is that returns under warranty may be eligible even if they don’t meet your regular return policy conditions.

 Extended Warranty or Service Agreement